Udzungwa Mountains: Geology

 The Udzungwa Mountains, along with the others in the Eastern Arc, are made up of ancient crystalline Precambrian rocks that were uplifted over millions of years along fault lines.
 The most recent period of uplift started 30 million years ago, but the fault system and uplift process may be far older.
 Soils derived from these ancient rocks are not as fertile as the younger volcanic soils of mountains to the north and west.

 Flora and fauna

-About thirty million years ago, the area was covered by extensive rainforest.
-During a cooler and drier period some ten million years ago, the lowland forests were converted to savanna, leaving the mountain ranges as "islands" where the tropical forests continued to flourish.
+About 30 MYA, the area was covered by extensive rainforest.
+During a cooler and drier period some 10 MYA, the lowland forests were converted to savanna, leaving the mountain ranges as "islands" where the tropical forests continued to flourish.
 The long-term persistence of a humid climate and the isolation of each mountain range has led to a great deal of endemism, and a very diverse flora and fauna.
-The Udzungwa and other Eastern Arc mountains has extremely high biodiversity with numerous endemic species (more than 25 percent of the vertebrate species).
-10 percent of them are protected by the Udzungwa Mountains National Park and the Udzungwa Scarp Nature Forest Reserve.
+The Udzungwa and other Eastern Arc mountains has extremely high biodiversity with numerous endemic species (more than 25% of the vertebrate species).
+10% of them are protected by the Udzungwa Mountains National Park and the Udzungwa Scarp Nature Forest Reserve.